HelioMesquita/ConvertingStaticToDynamicFramework/README.md

     3. There is a sample of Podspec to share your framework
 7. Enjoy :)

-Observation: I opened the binary because I cannot let a public header from static framework
+Observation: I opened the binary because I cannot let a public header from static framework.

 Articles used to learn about this theme
 - https://medium.com/@hassanahmedkhan/a-noobs-guide-to-creating-a-fat-library-for-ios-bafe8452b84b